Flutter

 Semantics(

-label: class="code-string">'Order item: Espresso',
+label: 'Order item: Espresso',

 customSemanticsActions: {

-CustomSemanticsAction(label: class="code-string">'Remove from order'): _removeItem,
+CustomSemanticsAction(label: 'Remove from order'): _removeItem,

-CustomSemanticsAction(label: class="code-string">'Increase quantity'): _increaseQty,
+CustomSemanticsAction(label: 'Increase quantity'): _increaseQty,

-CustomSemanticsAction(label: class="code-string">'Decrease quantity'): _decreaseQty,
+CustomSemanticsAction(label: 'Decrease quantity'): _decreaseQty,

 },